MLAI-Yonsei/Eigen-Value/README.md

 <!-- USAGE EXAMPLES -->
 ## download dataset
 ----
-To utilize Eigen-Value data valuation, first download CIFAR 10 C, CIFAR 10 , VLCS in /data
+To utilize Eigen-Value data valuation, first download CIFAR 10 , VLCS in /data and download CIFAR 10 C in /data_files

 ## :zap: Quick Start
 ----
 To set up an experiment on DataEvaluators.
 Feel free to change the source code as needed for a project.